mathsoul/Pool-Inference/README.md

 **Next, please first install RStudio and then double click the 'Pool Inference.Rproj' file to open the project.
 It automatically sets the right working directory.**

-**There are 4 folders with a detailed ReadMe file within each folder.** Here, we briefly introduce each folder.
+**There are 5 folders with a detailed ReadMe file within each folder.** Here, we briefly introduce each folder.

 ### Code
 The code for producing the empirical results in the paper.

-### RawData
+### M4RawData
-Details of where to obtain the raw data for both the M4 and M5 competitions.
+Details of where to obtain the raw data for both the M4 competitions and the corresponding data manipulation procedures.

+### M4RawData
+Details of where to obtain the raw data for both the M5 competitions and the corresponding data manipulation procedures.

 ### CleanedData
 The data that are cleaned from the raw data.